 The sublime harmonic vibrations of the Tibetan bowls and Deuter’s ability to access the purity of their sustained ringing tones resonates deep within consciousness, transporting the listener to a world of serenity and peace.
-In Tibet: Nada Himalaya 2, Deuter invites you to take a journey to the depths of your inner being with this totally refreshing CD, where harmonic tones reach into an infinite universe allowing the body to come into a natural state of equanimity.
+In Tibet: Nada Himalaya 2, Deuter invites you to take a journey to the depths of your inner being with this totally refreshing album, where harmonic tones reach into an infinite universe allowing the body to come into a natural state of equanimity.

-“The surprising success of Nada Himalaya I inspired me to again dive into the world of Tibetan bowls and bells to create a successor – a CD which goes deeper,. touching new areas in the listener.
+“The surprising success of Nada Himalaya I inspired me to again dive into the world of Tibetan bowls and bells to create a successor – an album which goes deeper, touching new areas in the listener.
 For me there is great joy in experimenting with sound, which leads into meditation and exploring beyond the known.
 A primary focus in my music-making has always been to create music which helps one to cross the threshold into the inner silence or to express it more colorfully: to touch the Divine, the Source that is in all of us.
 This album is designed to do just that.
 Sounds without a melody or a story create a space where one loses all sense of time.
 And time is a man-made structure; it is past and future.
 Listening happens in the here and now.
 Free from time and the ego-self we reach the Oneness, the Healing.
 And there the realization of wonder and mystery of our being.
 All of life and all that is pulsating with its unique vibration are influenced by the vibration of others.
 Keeping this in mind we see and understand how the frequencies of sound and music can influence, change and heal.

 In response to listeners I created pieces suited for shorter meditations.
 And yet, Tibet is still one whole composition and flow, ideal background for healing and massage.
 As in the first album, all tones and sounds have a natural source, created with Tibetan bells and bowls.” ~C. G. Deuter